MetodesEmpirics/MetodesEmpirics.github.io/material/2022q3/session03/session.md

 ## Analysis design and execution
   * A report of analysis designed and executed by yourself
-  * Can be done in groups.
-But a clear division of labor between members needs to be decided **and approved**
+  * If done in groups: A clear division of labor between members needs to be decided **and approved**
   * Here's a template: **nn**
   * Evaluation criteria (100 points max)
     * Clarity: the analysis is clearly and succintly described; appropriate use of visual devices (30 points)